nlburgin/MarioGolf-TAS-Junk/README.md

 TBH I'm mainly keeping it here as a backup.

 If anyone is seriously interested in collaboration, file an issue.

-I'll *probably* do it all myself and I'm not even sure why I'm making all this stuff public, but if anyone wants to try using/building on this work then it would probably be better if we worked together.
+I'll *probably* do it all myself and I'm not even sure why I'm making all this stuff public before finishing the run, but if anyone wants to try using/building on this work then it would probably be better if we worked together.